mrdavtan/ArXiv_Explorer/README.md

 ## Dataset

-You will need the arxiv dataset which can be found at https://www.kaggle.com/datasets/Cornell-University/arxiv It's about 1.3Gb and you will need to extract it and place it in the scripts folder. i Run create_embeddings.py from the scripts folder, and then go outside and hug a deer.
-Drink matcha tea.
+- You will need the arxiv dataset which can be found at https://www.kaggle.com/datasets/Cornell-University/arxiv
+- It's about 1.3Gb and you will need to extract it and place it in the scripts folder.
+- Run create_embeddings.py from the scripts folder, and then go outside and hug a deer.
+Drink matcha.
 Take a cold shower.
 Make a sandwich.
 Call your parents.
-The training step took about an hour on a RTX4080 GPU.
+The training step took about 1.2hrs on a RTX4080.
-The process will create a file called 'compressed_dataframe.csv.gz' and one called 'embeddings.npy'.
+- If all went well, the process will generate 'compressed_dataframe.csv.gz' and 'embeddings.npy'.
+You should be ready to use it.

 # Usage